Beauty is Not Pain! (Folliculitis; cause, treatment, preventive care)

 -destruction of the hair follicles, which leads to permanent hair loss.

 "What if the damage is already done?
 How do I treat folliculitis?"
 First thing's first, folliculitis should be diagnosed by a board-certified dermatologist.
-Once you receive a proper diagnosis, most treatment can be done at home.
-For more severe cases, folliculitis is treated with medication (antibiotics), under your doctor's care.
-To treat at home, you will need to start with a good wash, using medicated shampoo.
-You can use OTC store bought shampoo or your dermatologist will write a prescription for it.
-For treatment and care of the scalp after shampooing, you can use cortisone cream to help sooth inflamed scalp as it heals.
-One really great home remedy is using organic ACV (apple cider vinegar), just the vinegar, not the detox you see on YouTube where people mix ACV with baking soda.
-ACV is known as an anti-microbial agent.
-To use it properly, you must dilute it, mix 1 Tbsp of ACV with 1/2 cup of water and use a soaked sterile cotton ball or gauze to apply it to the infected area for 20 minutes, twice a day until the infection is gone.
+Once you receive a proper diagnosis, folliculitis is treatable with medication (antibiotics), under your doctor's care.
+For mild cases, there are some remedies to treat it at home.
+You will need to start with a good wash, using medicated shampoo.
+You can buy OTC medicated shampoo, or your dermatologist can write you a prescription for it.
+For treatment and care of the scalp after shampooing, you can use cortisone cream to help sooth inflamed scalp or an antifungal gel as it heals.
+One really great home remedy is using organic ACV (apple cider vinegar).
+ACV is a known antifungal antimicrobial agent.
+To use it properly, you must dilute it, mix 1 Tbsp of ACV per 8 ounces of water and use a soaked sterile cotton ball or gauze to apply it to the infected area for 20 minutes, twice a day until the infection is gone.
+Witch hazel is also very well-known for its antifungal and antibacterial properties.
+It is a popular remedy for treating skin conditions like acne, inflammation, and sunburn.
+Treating mild cases of folliculitis with witch hazel will be effective in restoring your scalp to a healthy state as well.

-Let's talk about SWEAT baby; another way for bacteria to get into the hair follicles.
-If you work out regularly and you sweat a lot, then this is for you.
-The moisture from perspiration can cause bacteria growth.
-Sweat can dry on your scalp and can potentially clog your hair follicles, as it can mix with bacteria and irritate or damage your scalp.
+Let's talk about SWEAT baby; sweat is another way for bacteria to make its way into the hair follicle and cause infection.
+If you work out regularly or you sweat a lot, then this is for you.
+The moisture from perspiration and your body heat together, are like an incubator for bacteria growth.
+Sweat can dry on your scalp and can potentially clog your hair follicles; this happens when the bacteria is mixed with the sweat and as it dries the bacteria burrows down into the hair follicles becoming trapped; some also attaches itself to your hair, causing a fowl mildewy odor.
 That's one of the causes for your hair suddenly itching like crazy after a workout.
-For the love of God, please do not scratch your scalp if this happens.
+Please do not scratch your scalp if this happens.
 The importance of cleaning your scalp after a workout is crucial to the health of your scalp.
-It is obvious, that whether you have Locs or Loose Natural hair, you aren't washing your hair every day or every time you work out (I get it).
-So, how do you clean your scalp without shampooing every day?
+It is obvious that you aren't washing your hair every day or every time you work out (I get it).
+So, how can you cleanse your scalp without shampooing every day?
 I'll tell you how!
-First, avoid letting the sweat dry before getting to it, that contradicts what I said about sweat drying and the follicles getting fed with bacteria.
-The magic happens with Witch Hazel!
-Yes, good ole fashioned witch hazel.
-It cleanses oil-producing pores and relieves itching.
+First, avoid letting the sweat dry before getting to your hair, that contradicts what I said about sweat drying and bacteria becoming trapped in the hair follicle.
+The magic happens when you treat it immediately.
+The primary ingredient that creates the magic of killing bacteria is Witch Hazel!
+Yes, good ole fashioned witch hazel, preferably alcohol-free witch hazel.
+It cleanses the scalp and relieves itching.
 If you sweat every day on your scalp, here's the GREAT NEWS!!!
 Witch hazel is gentle enough to use every day and a little bit goes a long way.
-You just need a clean white terry cloth or a cotton ball to apply it or you can even put it in a spritz bottle and spray it on the scalp.
-You're probably thinking, "what about the odor that can get into my hair/Locs from sweating?"
+You just need a clean white terry cloth or sterile cotton balls to apply it, or you can even put it in a spritz bottle and spray it on the scalp.
+You're probably thinking, "what about the odor causing bacteria that attaches to my hair from sweating?"
 I'm glad you asked.
-The odor that you would normally smell because of sweat (mildewy funk) is caused by the mixture of sweat and bacteria.
-This is why cleaning your scalp directly with the witch hazel before the sweat dries is necessary, kill the bacteria, kill the smell and you will likely not experience that stench.
-Now, if you happen to be a person who simply hates the smell of sweat, then I highly recommend using Peculiar Roots rose-water based refresher spray to moisturize and freshen that up.
-It is available in 7 wonderful scents.
-If you happen to be allergic to rose water, then I suggest getting the Aloe Vera refresher spray, preferably even more recommended than the rose water formulas.
-Why you may ask, because you can kill two birds with one stone with that one, it contains witch hazel and aloe in the ingredients.
-Spray it on your scalp and hair, this will treat the scalp and leave you hair smell like you just stepped out of the shower, so fresh.
-Now that we have fully covered how to properly cleanse the scalp and hair, let's dip into reading labels and the ingredients you should avoid if you see them listed.
-Note: in next week's blog we will dive really deep into these ingredients and why they should be avoided.
-But this week I will simply scratch the surface.
-There are a number of ingredients in products you should avoid using if you are considering the health of your hair as well as your overall physical health.
+The mildewy odor that you would normally smell because of sweat is caused by the mixture of sweat and bacteria: if you focus on killing the bacteria, when you need to focus on killing the bacteria (before the sweat dries), there will be no odor.
+This is why cleaning your scalp directly with the witch hazel before the sweat dries is necessary, kill the bacteria, kill the smell and you will likely not experience the stench of mildew.
+Now, if you happen to be a person who simply hates the smell of sweat, then I highly recommend using Made for Locs Aloe Vera refresher spray to moisturize and freshen that up right after you workout, so keep a bottle in your gym bag.
+You can kill two birds (bacteria & funk) with one stone, using aloe vera refresher, it contains witch hazel (antifungal) and aloe (fresh scent) in it.
+Spray it on your scalp and hair, this will treat the scalp and leave you hair smelling like you just stepped out of the shower, fresh and so clean.

 Here is a list of the top 9 ingredients you should avoid if you see them on the labels of cosmetic products you may use: